-D3 Indicate terms for which transfers may enroll:
+3 Indicate terms for which transfers may enroll:

-D3 Fall \boxtimes
+D3 Fall X

-D3 Winter \boxtimes
+D3 Winter X

-D3 Spring \boxtimes
+D3 Spring X

 D3 Summer X

-D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering X freshman?
-D4 If yes, what is the minimum number of credits and the unit semester hours of measure?
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering X freshman?
+D4 If yes, what is the minimum number of credits and the unit 30 semester of measure? hours